 Players to Drop for Week 5 Waiver Wire Pickups in Fantasy Football

-Three weeks of the 2021 campaign are already in the books.
-If you've missed on some of those early-to-mid-round picks, it's still a bit too early to hit the panic button.
-But don't be afraid to cut ties with some injured players or some underwhelming late-round picks.
+We're nearly a quarter of the way through the NFL season after four weeks of brilliant fantasy football action.
+It's still a bit too early to hit the panic button, even if some of your mid-round draft picks are already busts.
+But, don't be afraid to cut ties with some injured players or some underwhelming late-round picks.

 Fantasy Football Players to Drop

 With that in mind, here are three players--all rostered in at least 50 percent of Yahoo! fantasy football leagues--that you can drop to make space for Week 5 wavier wire pickups.

 1. Jahan Dotson, WR, Washington Commanders (51% Rostered)

 Rookie wideout Jahan Dotson struggled over the last two weeks of his season.
 A TD saved his Week 4 fantasy effort, but he's tallied just 5 catches for 53 yards in those two weeks.
 He also landed on the injury report ahead of a Week 5 clash with the Tennessee Titans.
 Head coach Ron Rivera indicated this hamstring issue could cost Dotson at least a week or two, meaning it's time to trade in on the potential upside for a more secure option.
 Curtis Samuel and Terry McLaurin are clearly preferred options in this offense, evidenced by their 22% and 16% target shares, so I'm comfortable pushing Dotson towards fantasy free agency until he fully recovers from this injury.

 2. Devin Duvernay, WR, Baltimore Ravens (63% Rostered)